 - Spices.
 The secret to the ranch flavor.
 I used a combination of garlic powder, salt, onion powder, dill weed, pepper, and cayenne.

 - Greek Yogurt.
-Instead of making this a chicken bacon ranch casserole with cream cheese, I used Greek yogurt.
-Adding Greek yogurt gives it a boost of protein and creaminess, without adding any extra fat and keeping the chicken bacon ranch calories low.
+Instead of making this a chicken bacon ranch casserole with cream cheese, I used Greek yogurt (as seen in Turkey Tetrazzini).
+Unlike cream cheese (or canned soup), Greek yogurt lends creaminess plus a boost of protein without extra fat or calories.

 - Cheese.
 For the deliciously cheesy topping and ooey-gooey casserole factor.
 I used a mixture of Mozzarella and sharp cheddar.

 - Cook the bacon and set aside.
-Saute the chicken in a few of the ranch spices, then remove it to a plate.
+In a large skillet, sauté the chicken in a few of the ranch spices, then remove it to a plate.